whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Oui-Please-Vol-16-Subscription-Box-Review-Coupon.md

 <br>

 <center><img src='/images/OuiPleaseVol16Box.jpg'></center>
 <p>These boxes are my absolute favorite boxes from any subscription out there.
-It's gorgeous as a storage compartment, plus it's so BIG and sturdy, you can definitely find use of this for so many things.
+It's gorgeous as a storage compartment, plus it's so BIG and sturdy, you can definitely use this for so many things.
 It also feels like a quality box made from high quality materials and you just know something luxurious is inside.</p>

 <p>Now let's get back to unboxing!</p>
 <br>